 —TRTS +TPENDING - TCTS <= D <= TTXOP _REMAINING-TPPDU

 where

-TRTS is the value obtained from the Duration/ID field of the S1G RTS frame that elicited the response, TCTS is the time, in microseconds, between the end of the PPDU carrying the RTS frame and the end of the NDP CTS frame, TPENDING is the estimated time required for the transmission of the frame to be forwarded, its response if required, protection frame exchanges if required, plus applicable IFS durations, and TTXOP_REMAINING is equal to any TTXOP as defined in 8.2.5.2 (Setting for single and multiple protection under enhanced distributed channel access (EDCA)) minus TRTS.9.52 Multicast AID
+TRTS is the value obtained from the Duration/ID field of the S1G RTS frame that elicited the response

+TCTS is the time, in microseconds, between the end of the PPDU carrying the RTS frame and the end of the NDP CTS frame

+TPENDING is the estimated time required for the transmission of the frame to be forwarded, its response if required, protection frame exchanges if required, plus applicable IFS durations

+TTXOP_REMAINING is equal to any TTXOP as defined in 8.2.5.2 (Setting for single and multiple protection under enhanced distributed channel access (EDCA)) minus TRTS

+TPPDU is the time required for transmission of the current PPDU

+9.52 Multicast AID

 TGah Editor: Change the paragraph below as follows (#8105):

-An S1G STA with dot11MulticastAIDActivated equal to true supports the implementation of multicast traffic using multicast AID.
+An S1G STA with dot11MulticastAIDActivated equal to true supports the implementation of group addressed traffic delivery using multicast AID.
 An S1G STA with dot11MulticastAIDActivated equal to true shall set the Multicast AID Support subfield in the S1G Capabilities element it transmits to 1.
 Otherwise, it shall set it to 0.

 TGah Editor: Change the paragraph below as follows (#8468):

 An S1G AP that has negotiated a multicast AID shall indicate the presence of group addressed BUs corresponding to the multicast AID in the TIM included in the S1G Beacon frame that is sent every multicast listen interval, following the expiration of a counter that corresponds to the AID Switch Count included in the AID Response element containing the multicast AID and which started upon transmission of that element.

-An S1G STA that has negotiated a multicast AID shall wake up every multicast listen interval that corresponds to the multicast AID to receive the S1G Beacon frame, starting from the TBTT or TSBTT that follows the expiration of a counter that corresponds to the AID Switch Count included in the AID Response element containing the multicast AID and which started upon receipt of that element.
+An S1G STA that has negotiated a multicast AID and has not negotiated TWTs (see 9.44) shall wake up every multicast listen interval that corresponds to the multicast AID to receive the S1G Beacon frame, starting from the TBTT or TSBTT that follows the expiration of a counter that corresponds to the AID Switch Count included in the AID Response element containing the multicast AID and which started upon receipt of that element.
+An S1G STA that has negotiated both group AID and TWTs wakes at specific target wake times as defined in 9.44 (TWT operation).

 TGah Editor: Change the paragraph below as follows (#8468):

-The S1G AP that has indicated the presence of group addressed BUs for a given multicast AID shall deliver these BUs using a PV1 frame with the multicast AID in the A1 field (see 8.8.3.2 (Address fields)) and setting the partial AID as described in 9.20a (Group ID, partial AID, Uplink Indication and COLOR in S1G PPDUs).
+The S1G AP that has indicated the presence of group addressed BUs for a given multicast AID in an S1G Beacon frame shall deliver these BUs using a PV1 frame with the multicast AID in the A1 field (see 8.8.3.2 (Address fields)) and setting the partial AID as described in 9.20a (Group ID, partial AID, Uplink Indication and COLOR in S1G PPDUs).
+These group addressed frames should be delivered during the beacon interval or short beacon interval that follows the S1G Beacon frame or within negotiated TWT SPs if that group AID is assigned to a non-AP STA that follows 9.44 (TWT operation).